 Lauren Monks, Operations Manager, Dolan Accountancy

-“At Dolan, we provide both limited company and umbrella offerings, so the impact of future IR35 changes will be minimal for us.
-We're well set up to transition clients easily from one service to the other, and we'll be ready to educate and reassure clients when the legislation is introduced, which means that there should be little disruption to our day-to-day operations.”
+“At Dolan, we provide both limited company and umbrella offerings, so the impact of the future IR35 changes will be minimal for us.
+We're well set up to transition clients easily from one service to the other, and we're ready to educate and reassure clients when the legislation is introduced, which means that there should be little disruption to our day-to-day operations.”

 How will the accountant’s role change in five years time?